Proud Prophet: Red Team non-military forms of war

-The Soviets believe that they have more strength in their non-military forms of war in comparison to the Western countries.
-Because of this belief, the Soviets maximized the use of these forms of war.
+The Soviets were thought to believe that they had more strength in their non-military forms of war in comparison to the Western countries.
+Consequently, the Red Team was to maximize the use of these forms of war.
 The following three non-military forms of war can be found in Section V, Red Strategic Plan, of the declassified Proud Prophet government document.